swaptacular/swpt-k8s-config/README.md

    c46b496..1c50aeb  master -> master
 ```

+After these changes to the GitOps repository, when your team members
-Now, when team members clone the GitOps repository, they will be able
+clone the GitOps repository, they will be able to import the public
-to import the public PGP key, and create a SOPS configuration file:
+PGP key, and create their local SOPS configuration file.
+Like this:

 ``` console
 $ gpg --import $CLUSTER_DIR/.sops.pub.asc  # Imports the public PGP key.